 Motor oil or engine oil can be divided into four basic types.

-What is the difference between regular engine oil and synthetic oil?
+What are the differences between regular engine oil and synthetic oil?

 Regular engine oil, commonly known as conventional oil or mineral oil, is made from petroleum.
 However, synthetic oil is created in laboratories.
 Despite both of these being later mixed with performance additives, the synthetic motor oil stands head and shoulders over the other.